open-sauced/open-sauced/README.md

 ## 💾 Database

 This project uses GitHub as a database.
-When you login, you will be presented whena button to create a goals repository.
+When you login, you will be presented with a button to create a goals repository.
 That repository template lives at [open-sauced/goals-template](https://github.com/open-sauced/goals-template).

 ## 💨 Service Worker